Service specification referenceΒΆ

 Copy

-Note that, because you changed the port number your service listens on, the specification also updated the endpoint (endpoints.port field value).
+Note that, because you changed the port number your service listens on, the specification must also update the endpoint (endpoints.port field value) as shown.

-Use the containers.readinessProbe object to give Snowflake a readiness probe in your application.
+Use the containers.readinessProbe field to identify a readiness probe in your application.
 Snowflake calls this probe to determine when your application is ready to serve requests.

 Snowflake makes an HTTP GET request to the specified readiness probe, at the specified port and path, and looks for your service to return an HTTP 200 OK status to ensure that only healthy containers serve traffic.